Gravitas Ventures

-Gravitas Ventures is an independent film distribution company owned by Anthem Sports and Entertainment.
-The company was founded by Nolan Gallagher in Los Angeles, California in 2006 and moved its headquarters to Cleveland, Ohio in 2019.
-It focuses on the distribution of Independent feature films and documentaries.
+Gravitas Ventures is an American film distribution company owned by Shout!
+Studios.
+The company was founded by Nolan Gallagher in Los Angeles in 2006, and moved its headquarters from Los Angeles to Cleveland in 2019.
+It focuses on the distribution of independent feature films and documentaries.

+Home media releases of its films are handled as a distribution partner by Studio Distribution Services, a joint-venture between Universal Pictures and Warner Bros.
+Home Entertainment.